 Most people experience some form of anxiety after a distressing event.
 Usually, the body's trauma-related chemicals return to normal with a little time and recovery.
 However, other individuals develop post-traumatic stress disorder (PTSD), a more severe condition.
-It involves distress that lasts months or years because the mind & body get reactivated and then releases stress hormones.
+It involves distress that lasts months or years because the mind and body get reactivated and then releases stress hormones.

 PTSD may occur after someone experiences an incident that involves the threat of death or injury.
 These incidents could include: